M&A Industry Insights: Canadian Manufacturing

 Despite a large variety of industries that make up the manufacturing sector, all are driven by the same general factors, including the strength of the Canadian Dollar, Canadian GDP, manufacturing capacity utilization, and the price of key commodities such as oil and steel.

 The Canadian dollar closed 2020 near a three-year high versus the USD with the expectation that this appreciation will continue as commodity prices rise.
 Exports account for approximately 20% of sector revenue, and as such a relative increase in the strength of the Canadian dollar would increase the price of domestic goods on the foreign market, thus leading to declines in future sales.
+Foreign exchange rates can have an impact on profitability and weigh in on baseline EBITDA calculations, thus having an impact on transaction value.

 As the Canadian economy and the globe begins to recover from the second wave of COVID-19, GDP will inevitably grow as economic trade resumes normal activity.
 This will cause across-the-board demand increases, and given the central position the manufacturing sector holds within the economy, will lead to significantly increased growth in sales in the future.